 We sponsor several defined benefit pension plans, which cover many of our salaried and hourly employees.
 The Federal Pension Protection Act of 2006 requires that certain capitalization levels be maintained in each of these plans.
-Because it is unknown what the investment return on pension assets will be in future years or what interest rates may be at any point in time, no assurances can be given that future plan contributions required by applicable law will not be material.
+Because it is unknown what the investment return on pension assets will be in future years or what interest rates may be at any point in time, no assurances can be given that applicable law will not require us to make future material plan contributions.
+Any such contributions could adversely affect our financial condition.
 See Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Use of Estimates for additional information about these plans, including funded status.